 The cover of the Allegiance is easy to remove and replace.
 It needs hand washing and line drying, which isn't as useful as machine washable, but we will take it over spot clean only.

 The Allegiance offers less padding and fabric that feels less durable, earning it a 7 of 10 for comfort and quality.
 The Britax Emblem offers additional features for comfort and quality.
 If this is important to you, the Emblem is one to consider.

 This car seat is nice looking but basic in design and the materials used.
 While it is well designed and the elements come together pleasingly without mistakes, it doesn't feel as sturdy or durable as the traditional Britax line.
 The lack of extra padding and self-containment hurt the Allegiance in this metric.
 Compared to the competition, it lacks significant features for comfort, and it looks sloppy with the straps and back exposed.
 The overall fit and finish are good, and the Allegiance's score for this metric is only two points lower than the high.

 The Allegiance weighs 18.5 lbs and is 18.8 inches across.
 These measurements are part of the equation that earned the Allegiance a 6 of 10 for weight and size.

-While a weight over 18 lbs seems excessive, it isn't that high given that eleven products are heavier.
-The same concept holds true for the width measurement where nine options are wider than the Allegiance.
+While a weight over 18 lbs seems excessive, it isn't that heavy given when you consider that most of the competition weighs more.
+The same concept holds true for the width measurement where several options are wider than the Allegiance.
 If you need to fit more than one safety seat or a combination of seats and people in your backseat, we suggest measuring your vehicle or buying from a retailer with a generous return policy.

 — Juliet Spurrier, MD and Wendy Schmitz